Revelation: Chapter 4

 Setting

-As seen in the chronology of Revelation, John's viewpoint in this chapter is in heaven near God's throne.
-Revelation 4:1-11 and Revelation 5:1-14 form a break from the previous chapters.
+Concerning John’s visual perspective as he reported on what he saw, the chart chronology of Revelation, reflects that John's viewpoint is in heaven near God's throne in Revelation 4.
+Revelation 4 and 5 break from the previous chapters because of John’s vantage point.
 A new phase in the events concerning the saints has shifted, beginning with several occurrences before the throne of God.
-The events in this chapter describe the great glory about the throne of God, and the all the characters and activities about it.
+The events in this chapter describe the great glory of the throne of God and all the characters and activities surrounding it.

 Outline